AkshatSh/DPD/docs/blog_3.md

 *Figure 1: Description of a generic active learning workflow.
 (1) end user annotates data, (2) from the annotated data a model is trained, (3) the model is evaluated on the entire corpus, (4) a new query of data for the user to annotated is selected based on some heuristic, then process repeats*

 In particular, we take a look at binary sequence classification problems such as NER (named entity recognition).
 We call our approach DPD (data programming by demonstration) as this is an application of programming by demonstration in the language domain.
-We build on top of Snorkel [1], a machine learning platform that introduces data programming where users write python functions to label their data, and train models to learn from it.
+We build on top of Snorkel [1 Ratner et al. 2017], a machine learning platform that introduces data programming where users write python functions to label their data, and train models to learn from it.
 This process is described in figure 2.
 We follow the traditional active learning pipeline (figure 1), where the training set is iteratively built up and a model is trained on it.
 During training we not only the use annotated data, but also the annotated instances to generate a set of labeling functions and apply to the unlabeled corpus to hopefully get more signal during training.

 ![snorkel](figures/snorkel.png)